AlphaBravoCompany/ab-training-labs/rancher-advanced/day-2/section-3-labs/README.md

 Let's deploy the CIS Helm Chart and run a scan.

 1. Open the Rancher UI and login using the credentials provided at the beginning of class at https://LABSERVERNAME:12443
-2. In the upper left next to the Rancher logo, click the down arrow, then click `rke2-cluster`
+2. In the upper left next to the Rancher logo, click the burger menu, then in EXPLORE CLUSTER click `rke2-cluster`
-3. Click the yellow `Cluster Explorer` button on the upper right
-4. Click the down arrow in the upper left and select `Apps and Marketplace`
+3. Click the down arrow in the upper left and select `Apps and Marketplace`
-5. Under "Charts", click `CIS Benchmarks` in the middle of the screen
+4. Under "Charts", click `CIS Benchmarks` in the middle of the screen
-6. Click the blue `Install` button at the bottom and wait for the install to complete.
+5. Click the blue `Install` button at the bottom and wait for the install to complete.
-7. Click the down arrow in the upper left and select `CIS Benchmark`
+6. Click the down arrow in the upper left and select `CIS Benchmark`
-8. Click `Create` and for this test, select `rke2-cis-1.6-profile-permissive`.
+7. Click `Create` and for this test, select `rke2-cis-1.6-profile-permissive`.
 You would select the appropriate test for the type of cluster you are running against and what security posture (permissive or hardened) you expect to scan against.
-9. Click blue `Create` button in the bottom right and let the test run.
+8. Click blue `Create` button in the bottom right and let the test run.
 This will take a while, so let this run and come back later to review the results.
-10. Once the first scan is complete, click `Create` again and run `rke2-cis-1.6-profile-hardened` and see how the results differ
+9. Once the first scan is complete, click `Create` again and run `rke2-cis-1.6-profile-hardened` and see how the results differ

 You can now review and develop policies and automation around cluster deployments that addresses the security concerns identified in the reports.